 - Documentation of processes, best practices, and rules.
 When documented, processes and rules provide a framework shared by all members of the team and let engineers concentrate on solving business problems rather than figuring out processes.

 - Standard set of QA documentation and checklists.
-These documents are based on our experience in the financial domain, are improved constantly, and can be reused on any project, giving it a considerable head start.
+These documents are based on our experience in the financial domain, are improved constantly, and can be reused on any fintech testing project, giving it a considerable head start.

 And last but not least, we audit projects (and even ourselves, so to speak) in several ways:

-- Process control: processes and deliverables are audited to make sure rules are followed, all-important checks are made, and bottlenecks are either resolved promptly or utilized to full capacity,
+- Process control.
+Processes and deliverables are audited to make sure rules are followed, all-important checks are made, and bottlenecks are either resolved promptly or utilized to full capacity,

-- Test documentation reviews: team members review each other’s documentation to improve the result and learn from each other.
+- Test documentation reviews.
+Team members review each other’s documentation to improve the result and learn from each other.

 Fintech drives opportunities to banks and lenders that come with significant responsibility.
 That’s why every company which develops new software or updates existing applications needs to work with a dedicated QA team as HES FinTech has.
 All of the above-mentioned software testing measures and QA foundations help us lower project costs and maintain a high standard of quality.
 While a generic QA team may spend some of the client’s money learning, we spend that money doing the work.